 Siri is activated on AirPods by either a tap (AirPods and AirPods 2) a squeeze (AirPods Pro and AirPods 3) or a button press (AirPods Max).

 To disable Siri, make sure your AirPods are connected.
-Go to Settings > Bluetooth and tap on the i button next to your AirPods.
+Go to Settings > AirPods right at the top.
 From here, you can customize the left and right AirPod controls.
 Tap on each and change it from Siri to either Play/Pause, Next Track, Previous Track or nothing.

 If you don’t see this menu, make sure your AirPods are connected to your iPhone first.